marklauyq/go_learning/scraper/readme.md

 Check out the `next_function.go` as an example and feel free to create you own and pass it into the Start function

+---
+Future updates,
+- I will need to move the book from scrapper over to the shelf library instead
+    - We are doing this because we do not want a cyclic dependency
+    - The book is more related to the shelf class which reads and writes to the book while the scrapper class main job is to scrap the websites.